Andrew Kennedy

 Ph.D.
 (Political Science) Harvard University; M.A.
 (Law and Diplomacy) Fletcher School, Tufts University; B.S.
 (Psychology) Duke University

-Andy Kennedy specializes in international politics, with particular interest in China, India, and the United States.
-His current research focuses on the globalization of innovation, US-China high-tech rivalry, and China’s rise as a technology power.
+Andrew Kennedy specializes in international and comparative politics, with particular interest in China, India, and the United States.
+His recent work has focused primarily on the politics and policymaking surrounding science, technology, and innovation.
+This work has focused on several distinct themes, including the globalization of innovation, U.S.-China high-tech rivalry, and China’s rise as a technology power.
 He has also published widely on the foreign policies of China and India in the Cold War and post-Cold War periods.
-His research has been supported by an ARC Discovery Early Career Researcher Award, among other sources.

 Selected Publications